Amazon container orchestrator integration

 High availability and durability

 Amazon ECR supports the ability to define and organize repositories in your registry using namespaces.
 This allows you to organize your repositories based on your team’s existing workflows.
-You can set which API actions another user may perform on your repository (e.g., create, list, describe, delete, and get) through resource-level policies, allowing you to easily share your repositories with different users and AWS accounts.
+You can set which API actions another user may perform on your repository (e.g., create, list, describe, delete, and get) through resource-level policies, allowing you to share your repositories easily with different users and AWS accounts.
+You can easily share your container artifacts with anyone in the world by storing them in a public repository.

-Amazon ECR uses AWS Identity and Access Management to control and monitor who and what (e.g., EC2 instances) can access your container images.
-Through IAM you can define policies to allow users within the same AWS account or other accounts to access your container images.
-You can also further refine these policies by specifying different permissions for different users and roles, e.g push, pull, or full admin access.
+Amazon ECR uses AWS Identity and Access Management (IAM) to control and monitor who and what (e.g., EC2 instances) can access your container images.
+Through IAM, you can define policies to allow users within the same AWS account or other accounts to access your container images in private repositories.
+You can also further refine these policies by specifying different permissions for different users and roles (e.g., push, pull, or full administrator access).
+Anyone in the world can access your container images stored in public repositories for worldwide collaboration.

 Amazon ECR is integrated with third-party developer tools.
 You can integrate Amazon ECR into your continuous integration and delivery process allowing you to maintain your existing development workflow.
 Learn more about our third-party integration on our Partners page.